k8ssandra/k8ssandra-operator/docs/injecting-containers-volumes/README.md

               requests:
                 storage: 5Gi
         initContainers:
-          - name: jmx-credentials
           - name: server-config-init
           - name: init-busybox
             image: busybox
             command: ["sleep", "10"]
+          - name: jmx-credentials
         containers:
-          - name: server-system-logger
           - name: busybox
             image: busybox
             command: ["sleep", "3600"]
 ```

-In the above example, the `init-busybox` container will be injected right after the `jmx-credentials` init-container and the `busybox` container will be injected right after the `server-system-logger` container.
+In the above example, the `init-busybox` container will be injected right after the `server-config-init` init-container.
+The order of the main containers doesn't have any impact as they all start concurrently.

 K8ssandra-operator is likely to generate the following init-containers in this order: